 - Keeping customers informed on stock and delivery

 Fear, cost, complexity and time are some of the concerns that businesses have when considering introducing a barcoded warehouse management system.
-The good news is that if you are one of the millions of SME’s that use SAGE 50, you can turn your SAGE 50 accounts into a fully functioning warehouse management system with a simple add-on.
+The good news is that if you are one of the millions of SMEs, Sage 50 makes a great barcode system for a small business.
+Sage 50, you can turn your Sage 50 accounts into a fully functioning warehouse management system with a simple add-on.
 No duplication of existing systems or double keying of data, no complex and expensive IT projects, and no endless system integration meetings.

 How Does it Work?